 Cambridge Checkpoint tests are available in English, Mathematics and Science.
 Checkpoint is not a formal qualification with a certificate, although a Statement of Achievement is produced.

-You can download the Year 7 timetable here
+You can download the Year 7, 8 and 9 timetables here

 Cambridge Checkpoint tests:

 • Are valued and accepted throughout the world for their high standards of assessment.

 • Provide a good indication of Cambridge IGCSE results.

 • Were created with an international audience in mind so that they are suitable for students of all cultural and language backgrounds.

 • Develops successful students – it is a framework for education success for students aged between 11 – 14 years.